Let’s cut to the chase and see if your favorite videos and artists made it to the top 22. (Last updated: November 28, 2019)

-She co-wrote Hello with American Greg Kurstin, but after penning the first half of the song in London they stopped.
-Greg thought she had definitely dropped it, but six months later she called him to finish it.
+She co-wrote Hello with American Greg Kurstin.
+But after penning the first half of the song in London, they stopped.
+Greg thought she had definitely dropped it, but six months later, she called him to finish it.

 Then Adele asked Canadian director Xavier Dolan to shoot the video.
 After they brainstormed the concept, Adele gave Xavier creative license.
-The video was shot in a farm in Quebec with U.S. actor Tristan Wilds.
+The video was shot on a farm in Quebec with U.S. actor Tristan Wilds.

 Hello broke all sorts of records upon its release, including the video to have the most views in 24 hours.

 Video published on: October 22, 2015

 In 2014, Norwegian-British Alan Walker posted on YouTube a new song.
 It was an instrumental electro-house track called Fade.
 It got Sonny Music’s attention, and they signed the 16-year-old music producer.

 Almost two years later, Alan released a remix of the song.
 This time it included the vocals of Norwegian singer Iselin Solheim.
 It was called Faded.